Azure/azureml-sdk-for-r/samples/README.md

+## Using basic AzureML APIs

-Before running the samples in Rstudio, change to the samples directory in Rstudio using `setwd(dirname)`.
+Before running the samples in RStudio, change to the sample directory in Rstudio using `setwd(dirname)`.
 The examples assume that the data and scripts are in the current directory.

-- `setup.R`: Setup workspace before running samples.
+1. [setup.R](setup.R): Setup workspace before running samples.
-- `create_cluster_start_remote_job.R`: Runs the remote job by creating a compute and running `train.R`
-- `train.R` : Trains a glm model on the iris dataset and logs the metrics after training.
+2. [Train on ML Compute](training/train-on-amlcompute): train a model using an ML Compute cluster as compute target.